Contact: firstname.lastname@example.org +501.676.DODO (676.3636)

 Getting here from Philip Goldson international airport:

 There is no bus service from the airport to Belize city which is a 30 min drive.
-A taxi will charge in the region of BZ$40.00 to take you in to Belize city Bus terminal.
+A taxi will charge about US$40.00 to take you in to Belize city Bus terminal.
 The local taxi fare within Belize city is only BZ$5.00 to BZ$10 for 1 – 4 people depending on where in town you go.

 Getting to the Funky Dodo from BZ International airport– there are multiple ways to accomplish this:

 - public transit: Take a cab from the airport to the bus terminal.
 Take a southbound bus (Placencia, Punta Gorda) to Dangriga.
-Buses that leave Dangriga that come into Hopkins village: 5.30am, 10.30am, 2.30pm and 5.15pm.
+Buses that leave Dangriga that come into Hopkins village: 10.30am, and 5.15pm.
 If you miss those, stay/take the southbound bus, tell the driver to let you off at the Hopkins junction.
 From there it is easy (and safe) to hitchhike the 5 miles to the village.
 We are just steps from the main intersection in Hopkins.
 Pro: inexpensive.
 Con: hot, crowded, 3-4 hour ride in old american school bus.
+NEW FOR 2023: Check online for the “FLORALIA” bus schedule–new coach buses (express, aircon, comfortable) from BZ city south.

 - Shuttle: you can make arrangements to have a shuttle pick you up from the airport and drop you at the Dodo.
 Pro: air conditioned, safe driver, beautiful highway.
 Con: 2.5 hour drive, generally need four people for them to come out, can be expensive.
 There are many shuttle companies, a quick search will give you a large selection.

 - Fly: From BZ Int’l, there are hourly flights to Dangriga.
 From the Dangriga airstrip, take a taxi to the Dangriga bus terminal (see #1) or all the way to the Dodo.
 Pro: low hassle, 15 minute flight, gets you directly where you need to be without the worry of cars breaking down, accidents, traffic jams.
 Con: can be expensive, luggage limited.
 Both Maya Island Air and TropicAir have very good on time and safety records.

 From Belize city/Belmopan/St Ignacio/Dangriga: